gcp-terraform-workshop/terraform-workshop-labs/208-app-engine-gcp/README.md

 Click Disable Application.

 This is sufficient to stop billing from this app.
-More details on the relationship between apps and projects and how to manage each can be found here.

 ## Delete your project
 If you would like to completely delete the app, you must delete the project in the Manage resources page.
 This is not reversible, and any other resources you have in your project will be destroyed: